studiointeract/accounts-ui/README.md

   Called just before submitting the LoginForm for sign-up: allows for custom actions on the data being submitted.
 A nice use could be extending the user profile object accessing options.profile. to be taken on form submission.
 The plain text password is also provided for any reasonable use.
 If you return a promise, the submission will wait until you resolve it.

 * **onPostSignUpHook**&nbsp;&nbsp;&nbsp; func(options, user)&nbsp;&nbsp;&nbsp; **client**
   Called client side, just after a successful user account creation, post submitting the form for sign-up: allows for custom actions on the data being submitted after we are sure a new user was successfully created.
-Default is **loginPath**.

 * **onPostSignUpHook**&nbsp;&nbsp;&nbsp; func(options, user)&nbsp;&nbsp;&nbsp; **server**
   Called server side, just after a successful user account creation, post submitting the pwdForm for sign-up: allows for custom actions on the data being submitted after we are sure a new user was successfully created.
 A common use might be applying roles to the user, as this is only possible after fully completing user creation in `alanning:roles`.
 Any extra fields added to the form is available as the first parameter, and the user is available as the second argument. *If you return the user object, this will also update the user document.*